Sierra Pelona Ridge: Geography

 The Sierra Pelona Mountains lie northwest of the San Gabriel Mountains, which are divided by the wide Soledad Canyon formation.
 The mountains are flanked to the south by the Santa Clarita Valley and separated from the Antelope Valley and the Mojave Desert to the north by the San Andreas Fault.
 Toward the southeast lie Vasquez Rocks, thrust up by the fault.
-The Tejon Pass separates the Sierra Pelonas, the San Emigdios the Tehachapis, and the Topatopa Mountains near Gorman and Lebec.
+Toward the west lies Interstate 5, Pyramid Lake, and the Los Padres National Forest.
+The range has a small extension west of I-5.
+The Tejon Pass separates the Sierra Pelonas, the San Emigdios, the Tehachapis, and the Topatopa Mountains near Gorman and Lebec.

 Within the Sierra Pelonas lie the rural areas of Neenach, Three Points, Lake Hughes, Elizabeth Lake, Acton, Agua Dulce and Green Valley.
 The cities of Santa Clarita, Palmdale, and Lancaster are located at the base of the mountains.

 Climate

 The climate of the mountains is a Mediterranean climate.
 Summers are mostly dry except for occasional thunderstorms, and winters comparatively cold and wet.
 Snowfall is infrequent due to the relatively low elevations of mountains within this ridge, with only the few tallest peaks regularly receiving snowfall during the winter.